mhbsiam/cafe/README.md

 ```
 Restart your terminal afterwards so that `uv` command is found.

-**2. Install CAFE directly from GitHub:** (install it directly from the repository):
+**2. Install CAFE directly from GitHub:** (copy & paste the following code in terminal):
 ```bash
 uv tool install "git+https://github.com/mhbsiam/cafe"
 ```

 **3. Run CAFE using uv:**
-Just open a terminal anywhere and run:
+Once Cafe is installed using uv, just open a terminal anywhere and type:

 ```bash
 cafe